 variation and imperfection ratings:

-see illustrations in the technical specifications section above, and read more about the ratings in our tile variation and imperfections guide
+see illustrations and individual tile ratings in the technical specifications section above, and read more about the ratings in our tile variation and imperfections guide.

-how will my foundry flats standard issue samples compare to my actual order?
+how will my foundry flats forge samples compare to my actual order?

 why do you suggest i order at least 15% more than my measurements?